rkuma183/wilsonmar.github.io/_posts/2016-03-17-Microsoft-Data-Science.md

 A set of classes begin every 3 months starting the first of January, April, July, September.

    CAUTION: If you sign up a week before the end of the quarter, you'll only have a week to complete that class.

-The capstone project is entered in the quarter after your last class.
-It's a Cortana competition.

 ## Tools